obliojoe/who-should-lose-data/_design/dashboard_generation_prompt.md

 **Requirements**:
 - Exactly 5 stats per category
 - Diverse stats (don't repeat similar stats)
-- Use actual rank-1 leaders from team_stats.csv when possible
+- Use actual rank-1 leaders from team_stats.json when possible
 - **Include `unit` field** for proper display ("%", " yds", " sacks", etc.)
 - Context should be concise (2-6 words) and add color/explanation
 - Value should be precise (use decimal precision from data)